 Also, if you have a manual potato masher, this is wonderful for mashing the bananas over a fork.

 Top with your favorite butter cream or cream cheese icing and you have something delectable in a relatively short time to enjoy.
 Shredded coconut flakes on top or added to the icing like I did are another option.

 The next time that you’re in the mood to bake, I hope that you’ll make this sinfully decadent recipe for this best banana cake because I promise you that you’ll love it.

-Check my recipes in the search box for some of my other banana cakes and pie recipes because I do love my bananas!
+Check my recipes in the search box for some of my other banana cakes, pie recipes and banana cream pudding because I do love my bananas!

 - 2 large eggs separated